Samhain: the faery spirit

-A gathering for men who love men at Ruapuke Beach
+A gathering for gay/bi/pan/queer cis men, trans men, and transmasculine people at Ruapuke Beach

 Radical Faeries Aotearoa/New Zealand (RadFaeNZ) warmly invite you to join us in celebrating at Matawha, home to our most honourable and esteemed Tinker.
 Matawha is a beautiful farmland property at Ruapuke Beach just 25 km from the coastal township of Raglan.
-The gathering begins with the evening meal and opening ritual under the full moon of Thursday March 24th, and ends after breakfast and the closing ritual on the morning of Monday March 28th.
+The gathering begins with the evening meal and opening ritual on Thursday April 13th, and ends after breakfast and the closing ritual on the morning of Monday April 17th.

 You’re welcome to arrive any time on Thursday afternoon, or if you are available to assist with setup in the week prior to the gathering please message Tinker directly.